Deeep095/devops-intern-final/docs/verification.md

 ## Nomad and Loki Evidence

-The following section documents the successful deployment and monitoring of the application.
+successful deployment and monitoring of the application.
 The logs and screenshots below verify that the Nomad job was successfully submitted, executed, and that Docker successfully forwarded the container logs to Loki.

 ### Loki Query Output